rlennon/ConnachtUni/analysis/tech_stack.md

 |                      | Python                                   |

 ## Conclusion
 Matthew recommends the Augular framework for front end development because it will easily lets us use HTML as the template language for the UI and lets developers and page authors extend HTML's syntax to express an application's components clearly and succinctly.
 Even non-developers should be able to use Angular to write web pages and connect those pages to back-end business funcationality easily.
-Angular's data binding and dependency injection eliminates much of the code we would otherwise have to write which will speed development.
+Angular's data binding and dependency injection eliminates much of the code we would otherwise have to write which should speed development.<br>
+Matthew recommends Python as the server-side development language because it is a language that each member of our team has some expereience with already from lecture and labs in this DevOps class.<br>
+Matthew follows the recommendation of using MySQL as the data store.

 <br>